Create Fast Insert Scripts

 /

-will export for each table a CSV file and a SQL file with insert
+exports for each table a CSV file and a SQL file with insert statements.
+For insert you can also specify the number of rows per insert all

-statement (defaults to 20) - example: csv,insert:10
+statement (default value is 20) - example: csv,insert:10

 or insert:5